 BREAST LIFT PHOTO GALLERY

 What is a breast lift?
-Breast lift surgery, also called “mastopexy,” is a procedure that raises and firms the breast by removing excess skin and tightening the underlying tissue.
+Breast lift surgery, also called “mastopexy,” is a procedure that improves the cosmetic appearance of the breasts by raising and firming, removing excess skin and tightening the underlying tissue.
 If desired, the size of the areola can also be decreased.
-Women who have experienced a loss of skin elasticity from pregnancy, breastfeeding, weight fluctuations, aging, or heredity are ideal candidates for a breast lift.
-Daytona Beach plastic surgeons Dr. Samson can restore a natural and more youthful appearance to the breasts with this procedure.
+Women who have experienced a loss of skin elasticity or droopiness from pregnancy, breastfeeding, weight fluctuations, aging, or heredity are ideal candidates for a breast lift.
+Daytona Beach plastic surgeon Dr. Samson can restore a natural and more youthful appearance to the breasts with this procedure.

 Best Candidates for Breast Lift